 The Labor Government has committed to significant investments in the Vocational Education and Training (VET) sector.
 The 2024-25 Budget includes approximately $600 million for skills development in clean energy, construction, and manufacturing sectors.
 These investments aim to support apprentices, reduce barriers for women in male-dominated industries, and provide financial support for businesses hiring apprentices.

 The Australian job market is rapidly evolving, with a growing emphasis on both technical and soft skills.
-Upskilling and reskilling have become crucial as employers recognize the importance of continuous learning.
+Upskilling and reskilling have become crucial as employers recognise the importance of continuous learning.
 Industry-university collaborations ensure graduates have practical skills tailored to market demands, while VET programs offer hands-on learning experiences.
 Short courses provide targeted skill enhancement in areas such as epilepsy management, PEG feeding, business planning, and customer service.
 These courses quickly equip individuals with the skills needed to excel, creating a dynamic and responsive workforce in Australia as a work destination.

 Work Environment